This add-on is operated by Remora

 You must select the primary SSL URL for your application.
 If the URL you wish to run SSL on is not listed, be sure and add it to your application via the Settings screen.

-Just remember, the requirement to use one of these emails is part of what makes SSL SECURE and prevents someone not authorized from mimicking you online.
+Just remember, the domain ownership verification process is part of what makes SSL SECURE and prevents someone not authorized from mimicking you online.

-The certificate authority sends an email to the address selected in the previous step to approve the order.
-You must open the email, click the attached link, and click the “I Approve” button on the site that opens to approve the cert.
+If you chose email verification, the certificate authority will send an email to the address selected in the previous step.
+You must open the email, click the attached link, and click the “I Approve” button on the site that opens.

-Once this is done, the certificate will be generated and our system will pick it up.
-Click the “Check Status” button and we will verify with the CA that they have issued the cert and install it on your application.
+Once the verification process is complete, the certificate will be generated and our system will install it.
+Click the “Check Status” button and we will verify the certificate has been issued and installed.

-It typically only takes a few minutes after approving the order for the Check Status button to show the certificate is issued.
-If it takes more than 10 minutes, your order has likely been flagged by the certificate authority for manual review which can take up to 12 hours to complete.
+It typically only takes a few minutes after verifying the order for the Check Status button to show the certificate is issued.
+If it takes more than 15 minutes, your order has likely been flagged by the certificate authority for manual review which can take up to 12 hours to complete.
 We save your progress throughout the installation process so you can return and check later.
-If urgent, send us an email at firstname.lastname@example.org and we can request that the CA expedite your review.
+If urgent, send us an email at email@example.com and we can request that the Certificate Authority expedite your review.

 Once your certificate has been installed, you must update your DNS settings.
 We display the DNS entry currently set and what you need to update your settings to.